Transportation demand management: Terminology

-Arguments in favor
+Rationale for managing travel demand

 The need to manage travel demand has now become urgent for a number of converging reasons.

 Oil prices have now passed the previous peak in 1980, and 95% of all energy used in transport is oil.
 Vehicle travel in the United States, which has been rising steadily since records began, started to level out before the fuel price increases and is now in decline.
 Part of this decline is likely to be people making fewer trips, with potentially far-reaching economic and social consequences.
 Countries and cities where the car is one of many travel choices are more likely to prosper, as people can choose to drive less but are still able to travel by transit, cycle safely, walk to local shops and facilities, or choose to work or study from home.

 Transport systems are responsible for 23% of energy-related greenhouse gas emissions, and are increasing at a faster rate than any other energy using sector.